 Mathematics is a creative and highly inter-connected discipline that has been developed over centuries.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 At Halterworth, through the teaching of mathematics, we promote the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.

-At Halterworth, we follow the White Rose curriculum mapping, ensuring that teaching is cyclical and builds on small manageable steps in order to help children understand the concepts.
-When introducing new concepts, we use the concrete, pictorial, abstract approach in order to embed understanding and build competency.
-We are developing a mastery approach to learning and aim to promote mathematical thinking through talk.
-We provide plenty of opportunities to build reasoning and problem solving elements into the curriculum whilst also focusing on developing pupils’ fluency.
+At Halterworth, we utilise Power Maths' curriculum mapping, ensuring that teaching is sequenced into small manageable steps in order to help children to develop a deep, secure understanding of key concepts and skills.
+When introducing new concepts, we carefully consider which representations and models are used in order to embed understanding and build competency.
+We provide plenty of opportunities to build reasoning and problem- solving elements into the curriculum whilst also focusing on developing pupils’ fluency.

 The Five Big Ideas of Mastery (fluency, variation, coherence, mathematical thinking and representation and structure) help children to focus on making connections between their understanding and to utilise the connections and relationships between different areas of maths.
 Our aim is for children to become more fluent by choosing efficient methods and considering the best starting place or method before answering a question.
 Variation is important in making sure that children are able to apply their knowledge because of a depth of understanding as opposed to relying on procedural knowledge.
 Being exposed to a variety of representations helps children to see the structure behind the maths giving them deep knowledge on which to build on.